wraith13/external-files-vscode/README.md

 ### 3. 🔖 Adding Items to Bookmarks

-Hover over a bookmark to reveal the plus icon, click it, and select the folder or file you want to add.
+Display the bookmark's context menu and select "Register External Files..." or "Register External Folders..." to add files or folders to the bookmark.

 ### 4. 🔧 Next step